xfsnowind/xfsnowind.github.io/content/blogs/learning-plan.md

 * Flutter vs React Native -- get some overview of mobile development
 * React-hook form website with react, redux -- use react-hook-form to generate a full form again and deploy
 * Hugo personal github page -- [xfsnowind](https://xfsnowind.github.io)
-* React long lists -- how to render the long list if it's over 1 million
+* React long lists -- react-window, react-virtual-window
 * Go through test framework of js, jest, react-testing-library -- review the test library of js
 * Blog for learning geektime -- learning some topics throught geektime
 * http headers -- go through the http headers to get an overview